abdullah-daulatzai/abdullah-daulatzai/README.md

 ## 🧑‍💻 Currently Working on
 * I am developing the Weekwise project, an app designed to help users manage their tasks and goals with a simple, intuitive interface for a better user experience

+* Building a forex trading bot to automate and optimise trading decisions based on market analysis 🤖 .